Cumulocity-IoT/cumulocity-app-builder/README.md

 ## Runtime Widgets

 Application Builder supports  widget deployment.
 Some of the  widget plugins are already available in widget catalog.
-You can find widgets at [Software AG Open Source](https://open-source.softwareag.com/?search=plugin&topic=cumulocity-iot)
+You can find widgets at [Cumulocity Open Source](https://open-source.c8y.io/)

 Would you like to create your own Custom Runtime widget?
-Please refer our [Demo Widget](https://github.com/SoftwareAG/cumulocity-demo-widget-plugin).
+Please refer our [Demo Widget](https://github.com/Cumulocity-IoT/cumulocity-demo-widget-plugin).

 ## Troubleshooting